Skip to main content Link Search Menu Expand Document (external link)

 Change Policy

-This is my first time teaching this course.
-I have made significant changes relative to other offerings.
-In particular, the project is much more open-ended: groups will decide what to build.
-You will not receive specifications from the course staff regarding what you are supposed to create.
-However, these changes mean that I may need to adapt the course as the quarter proceeds.
+This is my second time teaching this course.
+I have made significant changes relative to last year, which means there are significant parts of the course that are brand new.
+These changes mean that I may need to adapt the course as the quarter proceeds.
 Although I will try to stick to the plan as closely as possible, I reserve the right to make changes as needed.

 Course Format and Schedule